Snorkeling at Santa Maria Beach, Cabo: All You Need to Know

 Montage Los Cabos

-An aerial view of Santa Maria Bay (to the left) showing the Montage Los Cabos and pools above the beach area (Credit: Montage Los Cabos)
+View of Santa Maria Bay showing the Montage Los Cabos and pools above the beach area (Credit: Montage Los Cabos)

 If you haven’t been to the beach in a few years, you’ll no doubt be surprised to see a large new hotel there.